-Microsoft has overhauled the portal capabilities of the Dynamics Portal product which was formerly available as an add-on component for Dynamics 365 apps such Sales and Customer Service, now making these capabilities available as Power Apps portal.
-Power Apps portals allows you to build websites with static pages and content as well as, more importantly, forms and views to display data from the Common Data Service.
+Microsoft has overhauled the portal capabilities of the Power Apps Portal product which was formerly available as an add-on component for Dynamics 365 apps such Sales and Customer Service, and now makes these capabilities available as Power Pages.
+Power Pages websites allow you to build websites with static pages and content as well as, more importantly, forms and views to display data from Dataverse.

-InfoStrat's Grants Manager Plus uses Power Apps portal capabilities to enable grant applicants, grant reviewers, vendors and the public to interact with grant data.
-Because Power Apps portal is a website, users do not have to learn a new user interface, and you have control over the look of the site such as branding consistent with the graphic standards used by your organization.
+Power Pages enable grant applicants, grant reviewers, vendors and the public to interact with grant data.
+Because a Power Pages portal is a website, users do not have to learn a new user interface, and you have control over the look of the site such as branding consistent with the graphic standards used by your organization.

 Here are some of the portal pages typically used for grant portals:

 - Authentication.
 Login and related functions such as forgot password or change password.
 These are provided out of the box.

 - Grant program information.
 Publish your notice of funding availability (NOFA) here and other information needed by prospective grant applicants.

 - Grant outcomes.
 Reports, statistics and visualizations to show the impact of your grant programs.
 These may include heat maps showing where funding has the greatest impact as well as business charts and graphs.